Lattice physics approaches for neural networks: Introduction

 \section{Introduction}

 Systems neuroscience aims to understand how the spatiotemporal interaction of aggregates of neurons leads to neural dynamics and, ultimately, to cognitive processes and behavior.
-The ever-increasing technological innovations in the design of high-resolution recording devices have given a dramatic boost to data gathering and we can now simultaneously sample the activity of hundreds of neurons with outstanding temporal resolution\cite{Angotzi2019,Steinmetz2021,Bullard2019,Leber2017,Ye2024}.
+The ever-increasing technological innovations in the design of high-resolution recording devices have given a dramatic boost to data gathering, and we can now simultaneously sample the activity of hundreds of neurons with outstanding temporal resolution\cite{Angotzi2019,Musk2019,Obaid2020,Steinmetz2021,Normann1999,Leber2017,Ye2024}.
 Yet, the immense number of observations still fails to provide conclusive evidence on the mechanisms that govern neural systems, the link between connectivity and dynamics, and the emergence of composite behavioral functions.
 To progress, neuroscience needs to start learning governing principles from data.
 To conquer this obstacle, a systematic and methodical integration of experiments, theory, and computational modeling is indispensable.
 Neuroscience is now where particle physics was before the introduction of the Standard Model.
 It is still common to heavily rely on heuristic analysis and modeling approaches that only partially account for the richness of the spatiotemporal repertoire of neural states.
-Despite the proposal of several landmark models\cite{Hodgkin1952,Beurle1956,Freeman1972,Amari1972,Wilson1972,Wilson1973,Fischer1973,LopesDaSilva1974,Amari1977,Hopfield1982,Amit1985,Amit1997,Toulouse1986,Treves1991,Abeles1995,Buice2007,Hermann2012,Buice2013}, we are still far from achieving a mechanistic understanding of the nervous system through deep physical principles.
-In a recent paper\cite{BardellaLFT2024}, we introduced methods from theoretical particle physics and quantum field theory(QFT\cite{Wilson1974,Lee1983,Lee1987,Parisi1989,Wiese2009,Gupta2011,Zohar2015,ParottoQCD2018,Buice2007,Buice2013,Halverson2022,Tiberi2022,Gornitz1992,Deutsch2004,Singh2020,Franchini2023}) to treat systems of interacting binary variables, like the spiking activity of interacting neurons in the brain.
-The intuitive mathematical formalism\cite{Franchini2023} allows for explicit interpretation of neural interactions through universal laws, reducing the gap between abstraction and experiments.
-Using this formalism on neural data would enable a new class of physics-guided generative models of neural activity, benchmarking some unifying brain theories, such as the free energy principle of Friston et al.\cite{Friston2010,Fagerholm2021,Friston2021}.
+Despite the proposal of several landmark models\cite{Beurle1956,Amari1972,Wilson1972,Fischer1973,Amari1977,Hopfield1982,Amit1985,Amit1997,Toulouse1986,Treves1991,Abeles1982,Abeles1995,Buice2007,Buice2013}, we are still far from achieving a mechanistic understanding of the nervous system through deep physical principles\cite{Wigner1961,Weizcsacker1984,Penrose1999}.
+In a recent paper\cite{BardellaLFT2024}, we introduced methods from theoretical particle physics and quantum field theory (QFT\cite{Brown2005,LSZ1955,Guerra1975,Parisi1981, Damgaard1987, Parisi1989,Lee1983,Lee1987,Rovelli1995,Hooft2014,Wilson1974,Wiese2009, Gupta2011, Zohar2015, Parotto2018,Magnifico2021,Gornitz1992,Peretto2004,Deutsch2004,Singh2020,Franchini2023, DiCastro1969,Balian1974,Wilson1983,Parisi2001,Kadanoff2013,Franchini2021}) to treat systems of interacting binary variables, like the spiking activity of interacting neurons in the brain.
+The intuitive mathematical formalism\cite{Franchini2023} allows the explicit interpretation of neural interactions through universal laws, reducing the gap between abstraction and experiments thanks to the direct connection between model parameters and experimental observables.
+Such a feature may facilitate our understanding of systems characterized by computational complexity, such as the brain at a fine-grained neuronal level, which requires approaches that allow for approximate solutions.
+Some of these approaches exploit a probabilistic perspective on brain computations based on methods such as Bayesian inference\cite{Pouget2013,Friston2010,Gentili2021} and fuzzy logic\cite{Zadeh1964}.
+Importantly, the brain's fuzzy logical characteristic has already been suggested at the functional anatomical level, particularly in sensory systems (i.e., cortical columnar organization)\cite{Gentili2021}.
+Indeed, cortical activity and neuronal features, such as receptive fields, have been shown to exhibit overlapping and gradual boundaries, thus displaying fuzzy properties\cite{Gentili2021}.
+These fuzzy properties are also evident at the abstract level of cognitive processes, i.e., when considering the ability of the brain to “compute with words” in uncertain context.\cite{Zadeh1999} Together, Bayesian and fuzzy logic aim to explain the high-level key features of the brain, including its operation through predictions in encoding incoming sensory information, its ability to elaborate motor plans for interacting with the environment, and its capacity to make decisions in uncertain situations.
+Importantly, in appropriate experimental settings, we can measure these predictions and decisions solely based on overt behavior.
+Using our physics-guided formalism on neural data would enable a new class of generative models of neural dynamics, providing additional basis for benchmarking some unifying brain theories\cite{Pouget2013,Gentili2021} relying on a Bayesian perspective, such as the free energy principle of Friston et al.\cite{Friston2010,Fagerholm2021,Zeidmann2023}.